Gale–Shapley algorithm: Optimality of the solution

-The existence of different stable matchings raises the question: which matching is returned by the Gale–Shapley algorithm?
-Is it the matching better for applicants, for employers, or the intermediate one?
-As it turns out, the Gale–Shapley algorithm in which employers make offers to applicants yields a stable matching that is the best for all employers and worst for all applicants among all stable matchings.
+There may be many stable matchings for the same system of preferences.
+This raises the question: which matching is returned by the Gale–Shapley algorithm?
+Is it the matching better for applicants, for employers, or an intermediate one?
+As it turns out, the Gale–Shapley algorithm in which employers make offers to applicants always yields the same stable matching (regardless of the order in which job offers are made), and its choice is the stable matching that is the best for all employers and worst for all applicants among all stable matchings.

 In a reversed form of the algorithm, each round consists of unemployed applicants writing a single job application to their preferred employer, and the employer either accepting the application (possibly firing an existing employee to do so) or rejecting it.
 This produces a matching that is best for all applicants and worst for all employers among all stable matchings.
 These two matchings are the top and bottom elements of the lattice of stable matchings.

 In both forms of the algorithm, one group of participants proposes matches, and the other group decides whether to accept or reject each proposal.
 The matching is always best for the group that makes the propositions, and worst for the group that decides how to handle each proposal.

 Strategic considerations

 The Gale–Shapley algorithm is a truthful mechanism from the point of view of the proposing side.
 This means that no proposer can get a better matching by misrepresenting their preferences.
 Moreover, the Gale–Shapley algorithm is even group-strategy proof for proposers, i.e., no coalition of proposers can coordinate a misrepresentation of their preferences such that all proposers in the coalition are strictly better-off.
-However, it is possible for some coalition to misrepresent their preferences such that some proposers are better-off and the others retain the same partner.
+However, it is possible for some coalition to misrepresent their preferences such that some proposers are better-off, and the others retain the same partner.

-The Gale–Shapley algorithm is non-truthful for the non-proposing participants.
-Each may be able to misrepresent their preferences and get a better match.

-Implementation in software packages

-R: The Gale–Shapley algorithm (also referred to as deferred-acceptance algorithm) for the stable marriage and the hospitals/residents problem is available as part of the matchingMarkets and matchingR packages.